reflex-frp/reflex-examples/README.md

 Note that the arduino.jpg should be in the directory the program is started.

 ### File Input

+Another example on how to apply dom-api.

+ghcjs ok.
 Webkit2gtk-version starts but gives "GLib-GIO-Error: No GSettings schemas are installed on the system Trace/breakpoint trap."

 ### Keyboard

+An example on how to keep focus on textInput.
+It uses dom-api.

+ghcjs ok, webkit2gtk ok.

 ### Nasa Pod

+An example on how to use Xhr-api.

 See the README.md at nasa-pod.

+Ghcjs version is ok but webkit2gtk version seems to have problems.

 ### Othello